 What is the Fridge Hack?

-To save time, some mothers will skip washing their breast pump parts with soap and water after each use, and instead, store their equipment in a clean, sealed bag or container in the fridge between pumping sessions.
-Then, fully clean and sanitize their accessories at the end of the day.
-This method is often seen as a good idea for convenience, but there are health concerns to consider.
+To save time, some mothers will skip washing their breast pump parts with soap and water after each use.
+Instead, they may rinse away any remaining milk residue, place the parts in a clean, sealed bag or container, and store them in the refrigerator between pumping sessions.
+At the end of the day, they thoroughly wash and sanitize their parts before using them again.

 If washing with soap and water after each pumping session isn’t possible, here are some safe alternative options: